 “Keeping children safe can be a challenge for all parents and especially new parents, and the responsibility and demands of a child can be daunting and overwhelming.
 With a little help from one of our qualified home safety advisors we hope to reassure parents by raising awareness of simple hazards and discussing how the home could be made safer for the baby or young child.
 We know accident prevention saves lives and reduces injuries, and since the scheme was introduced the number of children in Luton attending A&E has declined.”

 In recognition of her role in child accident prevention, Elaine was nominated to attend a Royal Garden Party at Buckingham Palace in 2017 in honour of the centenary celebration of the Royal Society for the Prevention of Accidents (RoSPA).
 Whilst there she was invited to speak personally to Princess Eugenie, and explained about the innovative work we do in Luton in preventing common everyday accidents and saving lives of young children.

-Kenny is a Home Fire Safety Advisor and approved Safe at Home Fitter for Bedfordshire Fire & Rescue Service, who are the appointed installers for the scheme.
+Our Home Fire Safety Advisor and approved Safe at Home Fitter for Bedfordshire Fire & Rescue Service, who are the appointed installers for the scheme.
 Our partnership provides a unique service to families in Luton, combining child safety advice with a home fire safety check.
-Families who are eligible will receive child safety equipment installed by Kenny.
+Families who are eligible will receive child safety equipment installed by our installer from the Bedfordshire Fire & Rescue Service.
 Fire safety advice on prevention and awareness will be provided including the use of smoke alarms and carbon monoxide detectors.

 How did Safe at Home begin?